AGRONOMY 100 — PRINCIPLES AND PRACTICES IN CROP PRODUCTION

 1 credit.

 Development of models, programs, inferences, and interpretations of analysis of variance in biological research; mixed vs. random effects models and their development; choosing the correct inference range; variance and covariance analyses; repeated measures; dealing with missing data; SAS programming.
-Knowledge of statistics such as STAT/F&W ECOL/HORT 571 is strongly encouraged.
+Knowledge of statistics such as STAT/F&W ECOL 571 is strongly encouraged.

 AGRONOMY 799 — PRACTICUM IN AGRONOMY TEACHING